Free Diagnostic Maths Test For Primary And Secondary Schools And How To Create Your Own

 READ MORE: Adaptive teaching

-Students can also benefit from these results as they receive feedback on their understanding, allowing them to become more reflective and self-regulated.
+Students can also benefit from these results as they receive feedback on their understanding, allowing them to become more reflective and aware of their learning.

-How diagnostic maths tests can lead to better pupil progress
+Use of diagnostic maths tests to improve pupil progress in tutoring

-Our assessments are carefully designed by former teachers and pedagogy experts.
-Each multiple choice question includes one correct answer and three distractors.
-Each distractor corresponds to a misconception a pupil may have.
+Former teachers and pedagogy experts carefully design each diagnostic assessment.
+Every multiple choice question includes one correct answer and three distractors.
+Each distractor corresponds to a misconception a pupil may hold.

 diagnostic maths quiz